General

 IT Project Budget Example: Key Components and Considerations

-A well-structured IT budget example is crucial for comprehensive financial planning and ensuring operational efficiency.
+A well-structured IT budget is crucial for comprehensive financial planning and ensuring operational efficiency.
 Why is this important?
-As organizations gear up for 2026, understanding the components of an effective IT budget example can significantly impact their success.
+As organizations gear up for 2026, understanding the components of an effective IT budget can significantly impact their success.

 • Hardware Costs: This includes expenses for servers, networking equipment, and user devices, typically accounting for about 15% of the IT budget for companies with 20-200 employees.
 With anticipated price increases from vendors, grasping average hardware costs is essential for informed decision-making.